SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us005/01.requirements-engineering/Readme.md

 **From the specifications document:**

 >   The team proposal generated his focus on facilitating and speeding up the process of creating a team.
-The Human Resources Manager (HRM) has the possibility of generating a team based on a set of previously selected skills.
+The Human Resources Manager (HRM) has the possibility of generating a team based on a set of previously selected skills and team size.
 Engage in the task of team building and come automate and recommend a team, having a great weight in managing and choosing the right team for a designated task.

->	The system provides a user interface to select a number of skills.
-When HRM uses this generation, it will add all the skills it wants the team to have for this task.
-Furthermore, HRM can view the list of selected competencies and confirm to start a team generation based on this data.
+>	The system provides a user interface to select various skills and team size.
+When HRM uses this generation, it will add all the skills you want the team to have for this task and the number of elements.
+Furthermore, HRM can view the list of selected information and confirm team generation based on this information.

 **From the client clarifications:**